instantlinux/docker-tools/k8s/README.md

   place what the restore procedure is and where to get the decyption codes.
 The k8s-cplane ansible playbook here should help.

+### Contributing

+If you want to make improvements to this software, see [CONTRIBUTING](https://github.com/instantlinux/docker-tools/blob/main/CONTRIBUTING.md).